 In my quest to discover what the tell-tale signs were to distinguish older Chinese cloisonné beads from newer products, one of the motifs I noticed that changed with the decades was the little wire cloud used to stabilize the background enamel (the JingFa Cloud).
-Another is the construction method for plum or cherry blossom buds.
+Another is the construction method for blossom buds.

 This little bowl is clearly prior to World War II because of its red “CHINA” marking on the bottom.